 In the early 17th century, those who glittered in Europe took care to pay a visit to the remarkable collection assembled by John Tradescant the Elder (shown in the cap).
 Even though he was a commoner, his cabinet of curiosities was a must-see for the rich and powerful, but he didn't limit his collections to viewing by the elite; for a small fee he allowed members of the public to see it, too.

 Little is known about Tradescant the Elder before his marriage in 1607, when he was about 30.
-A skilled and sought-after gardener, Tradescant the Elder worked for some of England's most powerful people, including Robert Cecil (son of Elizabeth I's advisor) and King James I. Tradescant's gardening work took him as far from home as Russia.
+A skilled and sought-after gardener, Tradescant the Elder worked for some of England's most powerful people, including Robert Cecil (son of Elizabeth I's advisor) and Kings James I and Charles I. Tradescant's gardening work took him as far from home as Russia.
 His son, John Tradescant the Younger, traveled a great distance in the opposite direction, namely Virginia.
 (He was there collecting plants when his father died.)
 Father and son planted and maintained a botanical garden in Lambeth, today a highly urbanized part of London, with exotic vegetables the Younger collected overseas.
 They also assembled a collection of curiosities whose contents ranged from fruit-stone carvings to sketches of specimens from a papal menagerie.
 Other (alleged) goodies included two whale ribs, a mermaid's hand, a mummy's hand, part of a vegetable lamb known as a "Barometz" (in actuality the root of an Asian fern now named Cibotium barometz), crocodile eggs, seahorses, a lion head, a "natural Dragon, above two inches long," a banana, a bit of wood from the cross on which Christ was allegedly crucified, and fossils.

 The collection's diminutive fruit stone carvings (shown here, roughly actual size) exhibited remarkable detail.
 According to a catalog of the collection, one fruit stone showed a nicely dressed man tuning a viol against a Flemish background on one side, and on the other side, it showed an assortment of animals: camel, horse, donkey, dog, boar, bull, bear, lion, stag, squirrel, goat, lynx, assorted birds, a monkey riding an elephant, and a bunch of bunnies.
 All on one fruit stone.
 Another other fruit stone showed a crucifixion scene.